ChristopheMalo/MyBooks/README.md

 - Code the homepage route
 - Code the frontal controller
 - Code htaccess file
-- Code the Book class
+- Code the class Book
-- Code the DAO class
+- Code the class DAO
 - Code the class BookDAO
 - Code CSS file
 - Code layout and index view files

+## Iteration 2

+The purpose: display the details of a book in a single page

+- Code the class Author
+- Code the class AuthorDAO
+- Register the dao.author service in app file
+- Update the class Book to retrieve Author
+- Add method find() a book in BookDAO
+- Update routes file to display a detailed book
+- Code the view of a detailed book
+- Code the link to a detailed book in the view of index

+## Copyright
+**Une idée originale de Baptiste Pesquet pour :** [un TP Openclassrooms](https://openclassrooms.com/courses/evoluez-vers-une-architecture-php-professionnelle) - **Adaptation et réalisation :** Christophe Malo